 I recommend playing the 2009 patch first, since its the best :)

 Anyways, I stopped working on my hack, right before Custom Music came out, so don't expect anything TOO flashy.
-Although with what I had I have managed to produce some pretty serious results, and the Level Design won't leave you unsatisfied either.
+Although with what I had I have managed to produce some pretty serious results, and the Level Design hopefully won't leave you unsatisfied either.